joshmarinacci/webxr-workshops/intro/README.md

 # Simple HTML

 Go to [this](https://webxr-workshop-01.glitch.me) webpage in a new window or tab.
 Click the fish button in the upper right hand corner, then select the `Remix on Glitch` button to create a copy for yourself.
 Now select `index.html` in the sidebar to see the markup.
-Now press the *Show* button.
+Now click on *Show* in the top bar.
 This will open a new tab showing the live webpage.

 ![markup](images/markup-start.png)